StockBase aimed to solve several problems that affect committed stock investors as consumers of financial news:

 Challenges we ran into

 The two of us were learning a bunch of technologies at once: Meteor, MongoDB, Bootstrap, cheerio, various queue management packages and NLP APIs; plus one of us was coaching the other on programming in general and JS and Meteor in particular.
 It was the first time we were working together, and this was our first large Meteor app.
-Yet, we managed to put out a product in only three months, and Meteor was a big part of that success.
+Yet, we managed to put out a product in only three months.
+The Meteor.js framework was a key part of that success.

 What we learned

 Our news feed parser was subjected to the vagaries of the publishers, who weren't always respecting the RSS feed XML format.
 Sometimes, the parser would time out or crash, and take down the front-end with it.
-We realized this very early on, and split the app into a three-tier architecture:
+To prevent this, we avoided Meteor's monolithic approach, so we split the app into a three-tier architecture:

-- a backend Meteor app that would parse the newsfeeds from a queue, and store the indexes articles in MongoDB
+- a data ingestion pipeline built with Node.js that would parse the newsfeeds from a queue, and store the indexed articles in MongoDB

 - MongoDB, storing the articles, company information, SEC filings and other data